Planetary system

 A planetary system consists of a set of non-stellar bodies which are gravitationally bound to and in orbit of a star or star system.
 Generally speaking, such systems will include planets, and may include other objects such as dwarf planets, asteroids, natural satellites, meteoroids, comets, planetesimals, and circumstellar disks.
 The Solar System is an example of a planetary system, in which Earth, seven other planets, and other celestial objects are bound to and revolve around the Sun.
 The term exoplanetary system is sometimes used in reference to planetary systems other than the Solar System.
 By convention planetary systems are named after their host, or parent, star, as is the case with the Solar System being named after "Sol" (Latin for sun).

 Debris disks are known to be common while other objects are more difficult to observe.

 Of particular interest to astrobiology is the habitable zone of planetary systems where planets could have surface liquid water, and thus, the capacity to support Earth-like life.

 Definition

 The International Astronomical Union (IAU) has described a planetary system as the system of planets orbiting one or more stars, brown dwarfs or stellar remnants.
-The IAU and NASA consider the Solar System a planetary system, including its star the Sun, its planets, and all other bodies orbiting the Sun.
+The IAU and NASA consider the Solar System a planetary system.

 Other definitions of planetary system explicitly include all bodies gravitationally bound to one or more stars.